fwmechanic/file-collection-searcher/README.md

 stdlib) is about as far as I'm willing to go in this direction.

-As noted above, the earlier (client) versions of this software were written in Lua, then Perl 5 (which I've used, off and on, for decades), and with a very recent attempt to use go/golang (1.9.2) having been abandoned due to poor performance related to string searching[1] vs. my Perl implementation), I have chosen to stick with mainstream single-purpose external components (nginx), obsolescent technologies (CGI) and a frequently denigrated but "tried and true" "mature" language (Perl 5).
+As noted above, the earlier (client) versions of this software were written in Lua, then Perl 5 (which I've used for decades), and with a very recent attempt to use go/golang (1.9.2) having been abandoned due to poor performance related to string searching[1] vs. my Perl implementation), I have chosen to stick with mainstream single-purpose external components (nginx), obsolescent technologies (CGI) and a frequently denigrated but "tried and true" "mature" language (Perl 5).
 Hey, I could've used TCL (naaaw)!